Internet Entrapment And Pornography Defense

 - Internet drug crimes, such as impersonating a physician online, and illegal prescriptions

 When police officers go too far in their attempts to create an opportunity for such an arrest, it is called entrapment.
 A determination of entrapment would lead to a dismissal of charges.

 When An Online ‘Friend’ Turns Out To Be A Real-Life Challenger Of Your Freedom

 You may have been charged with sexual exploitation of a child or enticement of a child on the basis of interactions you allegedly engaged in with a convincing online personality.
 You may have believed you were merely exchanging playful sexy banter with an online “friend,” only to discover, when you allegedly traveled to meet a minor for sex, that the person was actually a police officer.
 In an attempt to catch online sexual predators and protect real children, many police departments conduct online sting operations using techniques that border on entrapment.
 Claims of criminal entrapment are powerful defense strategies in many cases.

-Our Team At O’Brien Hatfield Reese, PA, Can Protect Your Rights
+Our Team At O’Brien Hatfield, P.A., Can Protect Your Rights

 The sooner you consult with an attorney about possible police entrapment in your child pornography case, the more opportunities you may have for a favorable outcome.
 The alternative is to let a criminal case run its course – and to likely end up in prison.
 As a former prosecutor, attorney Mark J. O’Brien is prepared to fight on your behalf in support of the presumption of your innocence.